AGU-Graphics/StrokeTransfer/README.md

 - diffuse/diffuse_%03d.exr:  diffuse image (.exr) sequences exported from 3D CG software.
 - specular/specular_%03d.exr: specular image (.exr) sequences exported from 3D CG software.

-If you are interested in preparing custom asset with the blender, please see the manual ([ExportDataFromBlender](./docs/ExportDataFromBlender.md)).
+If you are interested in preparing custom asset with the blender, please see the manual ([3D CG Asset Preparation](./docs/AssetPreparation.md)).

 - camera parameters (.json).
 - 3D model data (.obj).

-The other model data, diffuse image, and specular image can be generated with usual blender menus.
+The other diffuse or specular image can be generated with usual blender menus.

 ## Usage